demiangomez/euler_vector/README.md

 # Euler pole calculation: A class to calculate and plot Euler poles of rotation
+This is the code related to the paper "Linear system approach to Euler vector inversion" from Smalley, Gómez, and Bevis.
-the only dependency is m_map: https://www.eoas.ubc.ca/~rich/map.html
+The only dependency is m_map: https://www.eoas.ubc.ca/~rich/map.html

 As input, the class can take as first argument:

   a) text file,

-  b) a matrix with the same format as the file, see below
+  b) a matrix with the same format as the file, see below,

   c) a folder with json files from Parallel.GAMIT.